-In Chapter 3 we study the well-definedness problem for a family of query languages QL(B) which are evaluated in a tree-structured, list-based data model.
+Although the Holy Grail in this quest (i.e., a static type system which is both sound and complete) can never be found for general-purpose programming languages, this does not mean it cannot be found for smaller, specific-purpose programming languages.
+In this paper we therefore study the well-definedness problem for a family of query languages QL(B) which are evaluated in a tree-structured, list-based data model.
 Here, B is a set of base operations (such as an equality test, taking the children of a certain node in a tree, creating a new node, ...) and QL(B) is the query language obtained from B by adding variables, constants, conditional tests, let-bindings, and for-loops.
 Since base operations are free to create new nodes, every QL(B) is hence a first-order, object-creating query language.

 Concretely, we study the well-definedness problem for such QL(B) in the presence of bounded-depth regular expression types.
-Regular expression types are based on regular tree languages [7, 15, 44, 45] and are widely used in general-purpose programming languages manipulating tree-structured data, such as XDuce [26, 27, 28], CDuce [23], and XQuery [6, 18].
-The bounded-depth restriction is motivated by the fact that most tree-structured data (such as for example found in XML documents [61]) in practice has nesting depth at most five or six, and that unbounded-depth nesting is hence often not needed.
+Regular expression types are based on regular tree languages [6, 11, 31, 32] and are widely used in general-purpose programming languages manipulating tree-structured data, such as XDuce [18, 19, 20], CDuce [15], and XQuery [5, 13].
+The boundeddepth restriction is motivated by the fact that most tree-structured data (such as for example found in XML documents [39]) in practice has nesting depth at most five or six, and that unbounded-depth nesting is hence often not needed.